 Professor Neil Simco

-Professor Neil Simco has corporate responsibility for higher education curriculum growth across the university and in addition to this function, he is currently Vice-Principal (Research and Impact) holding leadership responsibility for the oversight of research and knowledge exchange activity across the university.
+Professor Neil Simco is Vice-Principal (Research and Impact) holding leadership responsibility for the oversight of research and knowledge exchange activity across the university.
 This involves oversight of all aspects of the university’s strategy in research and knowledge exchange, preparations for the REF 2021, the university’s graduate school, quality assurance and enhancement and the development of research-teaching linkages.

 Prior to joining the university, Neil was dean of education and dean for research at the University of Cumbria, where he led the largest provider of teacher education in England.
 Neil was seconded from his faculty role to assistant principal at St Martin’s College and subsequently pro-vice chancellor at the University of Cumbria and during this time played a significant corporate role in the formation of the then new university.